CMonyL/Beginner_Repo/Iris-Dataset-Analysis.md

 ```

 ![](Iris-Dataset-Analysis_files/figure-gfm/scatterplot-1.png)<!-- -->
-\#\# Conclusion The scatterplot matrix shows that the Sepal Length and
+\#\#\# Conclusion The scatterplot matrix shows that the Sepal Length and
 Petal Length are highly correlated.
 In other words, if the Sepal Length
 of the flower is long, the petal length is expected to be long as well
 and vice versa.
+We also see that there is some positive correlation
+between *Petal Length* and *Sepal Length*.
+However it is not as strong
+as the Sepal Length and Petal Length correlation.

+### Histograms

 ``` r
 library(ggplot2)